 We sat down and I told her " I am in a dark place and I want to kill myself".
 She said "What if you kill yourself and nothing changes?"
-(Say WHAT?!?
-My mind was definitely blown!)
+I was speechless.

 She was compassionate, patient, and kind.
 "What do you want"? she asked.
 "I don't want to be in this overwhelming emotional pain.
 I feel like someone dug a deep dark hole, threw me in and I can't get out."
 I responded.
 "Can I take you to the hospital?" she asked.
 "Yes", I replied.

-After going to the emergency room, I was admitted into an inpatient mental health program and from there, the real work began.
-I was in intensive therapy for months.
-Cognitive Behavioral Therapy resonated with me the most and gave me the courage to see that I had control over my thoughts.
+After going to the emergency room, I was admitted into an inpatient mental health program for 2 weeks and from there, the real work began.
+I was in intensive therapy for months following my release.
+Cognitive Behavioral Therapy is the therapeutic modality that resonated with me the most during my healing process and gave me the courage to see that I had control over my thoughts.

 I often say that depression was the best thing that ever happened to me.
 I learned to love myself and gained many tools to help me cope when times get rough.
 And they WILL get rough.

 My coaching journey started a few years later from behind the styling chair in my career as a natural hair stylist and salon owner.
 I learned the importance of confidentiality as my clients would often share their deepest, darkest secrets.
 They trusted me and I was determined to be a safe space for them.